Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we address the critical issue of overconfidence in GUI grounding models, which undermines the reliability of autonomous GUI agents.
-We introduce HyperClick, a novel framework that augments grounding with explicit uncertainty calibration.
-By combining binary correctness rewards with truncated Gaussian–based spatial confidence modeling, HyperClick enhances grounding accuracy while producing well-calibrated confidence estimates, enabling the agent to assess its own reliability introspectively.
-Extensive experiments on challenging benchmarks demonstrate that HyperClick achieves SOTA performance in both accuracy and calibration, substantially enhancing the reliability of GUI agents.
-Looking ahead, this framework can be extended to broader multimodal agentic settings, where reliable confidence estimation is essential for safe and reliable human-AI interaction.
+In this work, we address overconfidence in GUI grounding models, which undermines the reliability of autonomous GUI agents.
+We introduce HyperClick, a SCRL framework that augments grounding with explicit confidence alignment.
+By combining binary correctness reward with an $l_2$ confidence alignment reward derived from a bounded spatial confidence target, HyperClick improves grounding accuracy while producing better-aligned confidence estimates.
+Extensive experiments show strong accuracy and confidence alignment, suggesting a path toward trustworthy GUI grounding in broader multimodal agents.